 Timing of third dose and booster

-You will need 1 extra dose to improve your protection.
+You will need one extra dose to improve your protection.

 Side effects

-You can rest and take paracetamol (follow the dose advice in the packaging) to help make you feel better.
+You can rest and take paracetamol (follow the dosing instructions on the packaging) to help make you feel better.
 Although feeling feverish is not uncommon for 2 to 3 days, a high temperature is unusual and may indicate you have COVID-19 or another infection.
 Symptoms following vaccination normally last less than a week.
 If your symptoms seem to get worse or if you are concerned, you can call NHS 111.

 How to get the vaccination